How Did We Get Here?

 Opioids are effective painkillers.
 There was a time when they were prescribed freely.
 They generate a euphoric effect when taken, but the pharmaceutical companies that manufactured them assured doctors their potential for addiction was low.

 This turned out to be an intentionally misleading statement.
 Unlike NSAID's (painkillers like ibuprofen and naproxen) which work to lessen pain by reducing inflammation, opioids actually do very little to heal the root cause of any pain.
-This means patients often end up taking them for long periods of time, sometimes with no significant improvement in their pain levels when not medicated.
+This means patients can end up taking them for long periods of time, sometimes with no significant improvement in their pain levels when not medicated if the root cause is not healing or being addressed.
 This inevitably leads to dependency.

 When doctors started to realize just how addictive these drugs really were, they began to limit their availability.
 This meant that those already addicted to them were no longer as able to obtain them legally.
 They experienced withdrawal, their pain returned and many were unable to work.
 With little understanding or help available, many of these individuals turned to street opioids like heroin to get the same pain-killing and withdrawal-preventing effects as the prescription opioids they were taking previously.